Triple J Hottest 100, 2019: Projections

 Prior to the countdown, three favourites had emerged by a significant margin.
 Bookmaker Beteasy and social media analysis project 100 Warm Tunas placed "Dance Monkey" by Australian musician Tones and I, "Bad Guy" by American singer-songwriter Billie Eilish, and American rapper Denzel Curry's cover of "Bulls on Parade" for Like a Version as the three songs most likely to take out first place.

 Full list

+#101–#200 List

+On 27 January 2020, Triple J announced the songs placed 101–200th in the countdown.